inlab-geo/cofi/docs/source/tutorials/generated/1_linear_regression.rst

 it needs to solve a problem.

 ..
-GENERATED FROM PYTHON SOURCE LINES 257-260
+GENERATED FROM PYTHON SOURCE LINES 260-263

 1. Linear system solver
 -----------------------

 ..
-GENERATED FROM PYTHON SOURCE LINES 260-263
+GENERATED FROM PYTHON SOURCE LINES 263-266

 .. code-block:: default